mahesh-11102/Tech-Dynamos-StresLiv-Android-App-using-java/README.md

 ## How many Sections are their in our App ❓ 📱
   - There are about total 6 sections in our app and they are designed based on stress level `Basic, Intermidiate and High level` stress.
-  - To acheive this we dedicated each section based on these most recommended and common activites they are `Reading,Listening and chat`.
+  - To acheive this we dedicated each section based on these most recommended and common activites we use to decrease the stress level, they are `Reading,Listening and chat`.